JingWei-S/odin-landing-page/README.md

 # odin-landing-page
-Small landing page project :)
+Small landing page project, see demo: jingwei.one/odin-landing-page/